RedBeardLab/rediSQL/README.md

 We do have already a couple of ideas:

-1. Introducing concurrency and non-blocking queries.
+[x] Introducing concurrency and non-blocking queries.

-2. Stream all the statements that modify the data, everything but `SELECT`s.
+[ ] Supports for prepared statements

-3. A cache system to store the result of the more complex select.
+[ ] A cache system to store the result of the more complex select.

 But please share your thoughts.